Climate Action

 Countries contributing the most to global emissions have the best chance of curbing climate change, but leaders are doing little to address it.

-Although it has been five years since the Paris Agreement entered into force, none of the world’s major economies are on track to keep global warming below 1.5 degrees Celsius above pre-industrial levels.
+Although it has been seven years since the Paris Agreement entered into force, none of the world’s major economies are on track to keep global warming well below 2 degrees Celsius above pre-industrial levels.

 We’re not in a Hollywood studio, helplessly in the hands of sadistic screenwriters.
 We can actively choose to change the ending of our story — and for that we should feel hopeful.